 Community workers practice across the full spectrum of human services and in your career you could work with children, young people, people with disability, refugees and migrants, people experiencing homelessness and older people to name a few.
 There are many possibilities and options.

-There is also no limit to where practitioners can work.
-Not-for-profit organisations make up a large proportion of the organisations offering welfare services however, some workers prefer government departments or for-profit community sector organisations for slightly more assured job security.
+There are a variety of options where practitioners can work.
+Not-for-profit organisations make up a large proportion of the organisations offering welfare services, however, some workers prefer for-profit community sector organisations or government departments or for slightly more assured job security.

-Checks and balances are in place to protect vulnerable clients and this you will be expected to undergo mandatory pre-employment screening during recruitment.
+Safeguards are in place to protect vulnerable clients and you will be expected to undergo mandatory pre-employment screening during recruitment.
 National police checks and working with children/vulnerable people checks are commonplace examples.

 If you have a criminal history you may have fewer employment options but will not be excluded entirely from the sector.
 Organisations will look at factors such as the nature of the offence, how recent the offence, and whether it is relevant to the position (e.g. convictions related to misusing money are likely to render it impossible to find work in jobs involving money handling).
 Workers who fail a working with children check will be barred from certain roles without the possibility of discretion.
 Learn more about pursuing community work when you have a criminal record here.

 If you are still uncertain about a career as a community worker, you may want to think about volunteer work.
 You won’t get the exact experience of a professional community work practitioner, but you will certainly get a feel for the sector within which you will be working.

 Whatever your career aspirations you will find community work rewarding, challenging and diverse.